SannyTelyas/string-calculator-js/README.md

 ---

-Things I learnt / reflected on:
+Things I learnt / reflected on through this kata:

 - importing R into your project (ramdajs)
 - pipe function.
 What its use.
 When to use.
 - R.tap function. - http://ramdajs.com/docs/#tap
 - functional programming means exporting functions.
 Not classes :)
+- If not reusing, group functions and dont expose